Doctelligence/doctelligence.github.io/roadmap.md

 - 🎓 Collaborate with academic institutions for research and development.

 ---
 # 🌱 Phase 3: Beta Launch and Ecosystem Growth (18-24 months)

 ## 🚀 Beta Release
 - 🌍 Launch public beta of the DIN network.
 - 🛠️ Onboard early adopters and data contributors.

+## 💰 Series A Funding
+- **Aim for Series A Round:**
+    - Target raising additional funding to support the expansion of the DIN ecosystem and further technology development.
+    - Focus on attracting investors who are committed to advancing decentralized intelligence and its applications.

 ## 🛠️ Developer Tools and SDK
 - 🛠️ Release developer tools and SDK for building on DIN.